Ninpuu Sentai Hurricaneger: Space-Ninja Group Jakanja

-The Ōnyūdō/frog-like leader of the Alien Ninja Corps (宇宙人忍者群団, Uchūjin Ninja Gundan), Chuunin that are enlarged by a magical scroll fired from Wendinu's bazooka and wield an extendable rod as a weapon.
+The Ōnyūdō/frog-like leader of the Alien Ninja Corps, Chuunin that are enlarged by a magical scroll fired from Wendinu's bazooka and wield an extendable rod as a weapon.
 Chuuzubo bore a grudge against the Gouraigers when they allowed his friend Octonyuudo to get killed, his actions against them resulting in them joining the Hurricanegers.
-Chuuzubo later uses the forbidden Dark Soul Summoning Ninja Art to enlarge himself with an increase in his power by sacrificing his life, overpowering the two ninja teams before being destroyed by Gourai Senpuujin.
+Chuuzubo later uses the forbidden Dark Soul Summoning Ninja Art to enlarge himself with an increase in his power by sacrificing his life, overpowering the Hurricanegers and Gouraigers before being destroyed by Gourai Senpuujin.